From Pancakes to Products

 Then came the clothing line - Groove Line Apparel.
 I built a single screen printing press and deep-dived into screen-printing, created all the designs, burned the screens and printed only water-based ink on American Apparel tees.
-Water-based on AA?
-No, you can’t get softer than that.
+If you're wondering, no, you can’t get a softer print than that.

 People loved it, they went insane for GLA.
 So much so that I think I just about broke even.

-I realized in the last two ventures that having a web presence is vital to reach a larger audience and - if you can’t do it yourself - potentially the most limiting/costly aspect of a new idea.
-That combined with the freedom of remote work potential drew me towards development - so I started teaching myself web development.
+I realized in the last two ventures that having a web presence is vital to be able to sell anything - and if you can’t do it yourself - potentially the most limiting/costly aspect of a new idea.

-The more I learned, the more I enjoyed development - its empowering being able to create something new that does something - and problem solving can be cathartic.
+The more I learned, the more I enjoyed development - it's empowering being able to create something new that does something useful - and problem solving on its own can be cathartic.

-When I started out at the first agency, I pretty much just coded all day listening to podcasts in the background.
-But what quickly surprised me was how terrible most podcast’s audio was (somewhere in the above storyline is an audio engineering degree and live sound/studio engineering for a few years - so I’m not just being overly critical, or if I am - I at least have some level of audio experience to base it off of).
+When I started out at the first web agency, I pretty much just coded all day listening to podcasts in the background.
+With all the podcasts I listened to, I was quickly taken aback by how terrible most podcast’s audio was (somewhere in the above storyline is an audio engineering degree and live sound/studio engineering for a few years - so I’m not just being overly critical, or if I am - I at least have some level of audio experience to base my complaining off of).

-And that's how The Podcast Creative was born - frustration… but also because I missed working with audio - there’s something pure and transcendent about audio.
+And that's how The Podcast Creative (CLOSED) was born - frustration… but also because I missed working with audio - there’s something pure and transcendent about waveforms.